tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 “Shor’s algorithm” efficiently solves the integer factorization problem (and the related discrete logarithm problem), which underpin the foundations of the vast majority of public-key cryptography that the world uses today.
 This implies that, if a CRQC is developed, today’s public-key cryptography algorithms (e.g., RSA, Diffie-Hellman and elliptic curve cryptography, as well as less commonly-used variants such as ElGamal and Schnorr signatures) and protocols would need to be replaced by algorithms and protocols that can offer cryptanalytic resistance against CRQCs.
 Note that Shor’s algorithm cannot run solely on a classical computer, it requires a CRQC.

-For example, to provide some context, one would need around 20 million noisy qubits to break RSA-2048 in 8 hours {{RSAShor}} and {{RSA8HRS}} or 4099 stable (or logical) qubits to break it {{RSA10SC}}.
+For example, to provide some context, one would need around 20 million noisy qubits to break RSA-2048 in 8 hours {{RSAShor}} and {{RSA8HRS}} or 4099 stable (or logical) qubits to break it in 10 seconds {{RSA10SC}}.

 For structured data such as public keys and signatures, CRQCs can fully solve the underlying hard problems used in traditional cryptography (see Shor's algorithm).
 Because an increase in the size of the key-pair would not provide a secure solution (short of RSA keys that are many gigabytes in size {{PQRSA}}), a complete replacement of the algorithm is needed.
 Therefore, post-quantum public-key cryptography must rely on problems that are different from the ones used in traditional public-key cryptography (i.e., the integer factorization problem, the finite-field discrete logarithm problem, and the elliptic-curve discrete logarithm problem).

 ## Quantum Side-channel Attacks

-The field of cryptographic side-channel attacks potentially stands to gain a boost in attacker power once cryptanalytic techniques can be enhanced with quantum computation techniques.
+The field of cryptographic side-channel attacks potentially stands to gain a boost in attacker power once cryptanalytic techniques can be enhanced with quantum computation techniques {{QuantSide}}.
 While a full discussion of quantum side-channel techniques is beyond the scope of this document, implementers of cryptographic hardware should be aware that current best-practices for side-channel resistance may not be sufficient against quantum adversaries.

 # Traditional Cryptographic Primitives that Could Be Replaced by PQC

-Any asymmetric cryptographic algorithm based on integer factorization, finite field discrete logarithms or elliptic curve discrete logarithms will be vulnerable to attacks using Shor's algorithm on a sufficiently large general-purpose quantum computer, known as a CRQC.
+Any asymmetric cryptographic algorithm based on integer factorization, finite field discrete logarithms or elliptic curve discrete logarithms will be vulnerable to attacks using Shor's algorithm on a CRQC.
 This document focuses on the principal functions of asymmetric cryptography:

 * Key agreement and key transport: Key agreement schemes, typically referred to as Diffie-Hellman (DH) or Elliptic Curve Diffie-Hellman (ECDH), as well as key transport, typically using RSA encryption, are used to establish a shared cryptographic key for secure communication.
-They are one of the mechanisms that can be replaced by PQC, as this is based on public key cryptography and is therefore vulnerable to Shor's algorithm.
-A CRQC can employ Shor's algorithm to efficiently find the prime factors of a large public key (in case of RSA), which in turn can be exploited to derive the private key.
-In the case of Diffie-Hellman, a CRQC has the potential to calculate the exponent or discrete logarithm of the (short or long-term) Diffie-Hellman public key.
+They are one of the mechanisms that can be replaced by PQC, as this is based on existing public key cryptography and is therefore vulnerable to Shor's algorithm.
+A CRQC can employ Shor's algorithm to efficiently find the prime factors of a large public key (in the case of RSA), which in turn can be exploited to derive the private key.
+In the case of Diffie-Hellman, a CRQC has the potential to calculate the discrete logarithm of the (short or long-term) Diffie-Hellman public key.
 This, in turn, would reveal the secret required to derive the symmetric encryption key.

 * Digital signatures: Digital signature schemes are used to authenticate the identity of a sender, detect unauthorized modifications to data, and underpin trust in a system.
-Similar to key agreement, signatures also depend on a public-private key pair based on the same mathematics as for key agreement and key transport, and hence a break in public key cryptography will also affect traditional digital signatures, hence the importance of developing post-quantum digital signatures.
+Similar to key agreement, signatures also depend on a public-private key pair based on the same mathematics as for key agreement and key transport, and hence a break in existing public key cryptography will also affect traditional digital signatures, hence the importance of developing post-quantum digital signatures.

 * BBS signatures: BBS (Boneh-Boyen-Shacham) signatures are a privacy-preserving signature scheme that offers zero-knowledge proof-like properties by allowing selective disclosure of specific signed attributes without revealing the entire set of signed data.
-The security of BBS signatures relies on the hardness of the discrete logarithm problem, making them vulnerable to quantum attacks.
+The security of BBS signatures relies on the hardness of the discrete logarithm problem, making them vulnerable to Shor's algorithm.
 A CRQC can break the data authenticity security property of BBS but not the data confidentiality (Section 6.9 of {{?I-D.irtf-cfrg-bbs-signatures}}).

 * Content encryption: Content encryption typically refers to the encryption of the data using symmetric key algorithms, such as AES, to ensure confidentiality.
 The threat to symmetric cryptography is discussed in {{symmetric}}.

 # Invariants of PQC: Necessitating Compliance Adjustments

 In the context of PQC, symmetric-key cryptographic algorithms are generally not directly impacted by quantum computing advancements.
-Symmetric-key cryptography, which includes keyed primitives such as block ciphers (e.g., AES) and message authentication mechanisms (e.g., HMAC-SHA2), relies on secret keys shared between the sender and receiver and remains secure even in a post-quantum world.
+Symmetric-key cryptography, which includes keyed primitives such as block ciphers (e.g., AES) and message authentication mechanisms (e.g., HMAC-SHA256), relies on secret keys shared between the sender and receiver and remains secure even in a post-quantum world.
 Symmetric cryptography also includes hash functions (e.g., SHA-256) that are used for secure message digesting without any shared key material.
-HMAC is a specific construction that utilizes a cryptographic hash function (such as SHA-2) and a secret key shared between the sender and receiver to produce a message authentication code.
+HMAC is a specific construction that utilizes a cryptographic hash function and a secret key shared between the sender and receiver to produce a message authentication code.

 Grover's algorithm does not pose a practical threat to symmetric cryptography (see {{symmetric}} for more details).
 As a result, CRQCs offer no substantial advantages in breaking symmetric-key algorithms compared to classical computers.
 However, for compliance purposes, such as meeting the standards of CNSA 2.0 (Commercial National Security Algorithm Suite 2.0) {{CNSA2-0}}, AES-256 must be used to ensure the highest level of security against both traditional and quantum threats.